 Chalk pastels are a type of soft pastel manufactured by combining dry pigments with binders and then pouring the mixture into molds.

-When you’re in a hurry, pastels are an excellent dry medium to use because they’re easy to mix, blend, and apply.
+When you’re in a hurry, pastels are an excellent dry medium because they’re easy to mix, blend, and apply.
 Their vibrant hues produce beautiful, bright art that doesn’t need brushes, water, or harmful chemicals.

 When Should Artists Use A Fixative On Pastel Drawings